We can send a professional photographer to take pictures of your home, or you can follow the tips below to take your own great photos.

 The best photos of home interiors are with window treatments open, when the photo captures the room as well as the view outside the window.

-The biggest problem with shooting a room with a window is that the camera will automatically adjust for the lighting based on the brightest spot in the photo, which is normally the light coming in the window.
-The room is normally not as bright as the window, so the camera compensates by adjusting for the brightest spot in the photo, making the inside too dark.
+The biggest problem with shooting a room with a window is that the camera will adjust to the brightest spot in the photo, which is normally the light coming in the window, making the inside look too dark.

-As for photos of the outside, a sunny day with a blue sky usually gives you the best photo, providing there are no undesirable dark spots due to shaded areas.
+As for exterior photos, a sunny day with a blue sky usually gives you the nicest photos, providing there are no undesirable dark spots due to shaded areas.
 You generally want the sun behind you.
 If the front of the house faces North, it may be best to take that photo on a cloudy day, especially if it’s a brick house or has dark siding.
-The bright areas of the sky versus the unlit dark front give you the same problem as inside photos with overly bright windows.
+The bright areas of the sky versus the unlit dark front may give you dark spots.

 Which rooms to photograph